What is NL-3?

 Over 10 hours- little to no success.

-Location of the infection point heavily determins how long you have to complete a successful amputation.
+Location of the infection point heavily determines how long you have to complete a successful amputation.

 Green- furthest away from the brain.
-High amputation sucess within the recommended time.
+High amputation success within the recommended time.

-Yellow- Average amputation sucess within the recommended time.
-Must be above or below the joint depending on infection point.
+Yellow- Average amputation success within the recommended time.
+Must be above or below the joint, depending on the infection point.

-Orange- Slightly lower amputation sucess even within the recommended time.
+Orange- Slightly lower amputation success even within the recommended time.
 Can be fatal if done incorrectly.

 Red- fatal.
 Cannot amputate.